Urban Guide Quebec

 The coldest months, however, are January and February when the temperature can drop as low as -25ºC (or lower with the windchill).
 These are the months when a winter packing list is essential to help you survive a Quebec City winter.

-winter packing list: 5 essential items to pack for a quebec city winter!
+Winter Packing List: 5 Essential items to pack for a Quebec City winter!

 If you’re Canadian, there is a good chance you understand how cold winter can be, and you already know what to pack for your Quebec City vacation, then again, maybe you’re not sure!

 Aside from frigid temperatures, Quebec City winters have the added challenge of steep hills and sloping roofs which collect snow and ice.
-While teams work hard to remove snow and ice from roofs before it falls to the ground and possibly injuring someone, there is only so much one can do about the snow and ice on the roads and sidewalks.
+While teams work hard to remove snow and ice from roofs before it falls to the ground and possibly injures someone, there is only so much one can do about the snow and ice on the roads and sidewalks.

-1. ice cleats / crampons
+1. Ice cleats / crampons

 Ice cleats are essential for surviving a Quebec City winter!